itedev/FormBundle/README.md

 ite_form:
     components:
         component_name:         ~               # just enable component
-        another_component_name:                 # enabled component and set some options for it
+        another_component_name:                 # enabled component and set options for it
             enabled:            true
             option_name:        option_value
     plugins:
         plugin_name:            ~               # just enable plugin with empty options
         another_plugin_name:                    # enable plugin and set its global options
             enabled:            true
-            options:            {}              # global plugin options, which you can override in specific field
+            options:                            # global plugin options, which you can override in specific field
+                option_name:    option_value

 ```
 List of javascripts, that you need to include in your global template: